TomGuter/Best-Car-Finder/README.md

 ## Features
 - **Personalized Questionnaire**: Fill out a questionnaire to receive personalized car recommendations based on your preferences and needs.
+- **Explore Options:** Access detailed information about each car model through the "Explore" button, using data scraping to gather comprehensive data.
-- **Car Comparison**: Compare multiple car models side-by-side, evaluating features such as range, price, acceleration, and more.
+- **Car Comparison**: Compare car models side-by-side, evaluating features such as range, price, acceleration, and more.
-- **Customizable Results**: Adjust the maximum number of results to display more or fewer car options based on your preferences.
+- **Customizable Results:** Adjust the maximum number of results to display more or fewer car options based on your preferences, with many search filters to refine your choices.
 - **Interactive UI**: Enjoy a modern, user-friendly design with intuitive navigation and an interactive layout.
 - **Wishlist Functionality**: Save your favorite cars to a wishlist for future reference.
-- **Explore Options**: Access detailed information about each car model through the "Explore" button.
 - **Admin Page**: Manage and maintain car data efficiently, including functionalities for adding, editing, and deleting cars.
 Admins can also manage user lists and monitor statistics to analyze application  performance.